Ford's Arkansas Cavalry Battalion: Wolf almost executed

 The next morning after Major Wolf got to St. Louis, the guards attached a thirty two pound ball with chain to his leg.
-Then they took him to a large room set apart and read this sentence to him: "By orders of Major General Roseerans.
+Then they took him to a large room set apart and read this sentence to him: "By orders of Major General Rosecrans.
 Major Wolf, you are to be shot to death with musketry in retaliation for the murder of Major Wilson and the six privates that Colonel Reeves executed."
 It was very early in the morning, and several Federal officers were present.
 On first reading Major Wolf did not fully understand, and called for a second reading, and when the adjutant had finished the second reading.
 Major Wolf explained that he knew nothing about the killing of Major Wilson, but as they were looking for an ardent Southern man to execute in retaliation, he supposed that they had made a fair selection.
 After the reading of the sentence they escorted Major Wolf to a cell, where he was closely guarded to await execution.
 They gave him four days.
 Captain Allen commanded the prison and treated Major Wolf kindly.

 Fellow Confederate prisoners, General Cabell and Major Cariton wrote several letters to Union authorities at St. Louis on behalf of Major Wolf while he was under sentence of death.
 Captain Allen furnished Major Wolf with pen, ink, and paper, and he wrote a letter to his wife telling her the sad news and that it had fallen to his lot to be executed for the wrongs of other men.
 He told her how to rear his dear children and to take care of what he had left her.
 He hoped she would have no trouble rearing his children with the assistance of his Masonic friends.
 When Major Wolf had finished his letter, Captain Allen asked him if he wanted a preacher, and Major Wolf said yes.
 Captain Allen sent for Rev. A. C. Osborn, a Baptist minister.
 Rev Osborn told Major Wolf that if he had any relics he wanted his wife to have, he would take charge of them and see that she got them.
 The minister told Major Wolf if there was anything in the letter that was contraband he wouldn't be allowed to take it.
 The minister read Major Wolf's letter and noticed that Wolf told his wife to take care of what he had left her and with the assistance of his Masonic friends.
 The preacher asked: "Major, are you a Mason?"
 The Major replied: 'I am,".
 Rev. Osborn hurried out and called the lodge together and telegraphed President Abraham Lincoln to attempt to stop the execution.

 Lincoln received telegrams from James E. Yeatman, Able Barton, and P. L. Terry, of St. Louis, Missouri, asking for clemency in the case of Major Wolf.

-On November 10, 1974, General Rosecrans acknowledged receipt of Lincoln's telegram, and on November 11 wrote a detailed report covering the essential facts of Major Wolf's case.
+On November 10, 1864, General Rosecrans acknowledged receipt of Lincoln's telegram, and on November 11 wrote a detailed report covering the essential facts of Major Wolf's case.
 President Lincoln ended the practice of retaliatory executions.